 Building connection is effective when parents respond to a child’s thinking by showing genuine interest in the specifics of children’s ideas.
 It's also about respecting their decisions and feelings and inviting them to elaborate and offer specific suggestions and ideas.

-a book together can be a nurturing activity that can bring a parent and child closer together while also supporting cognitive development, she said.
+Reading a book together can be a nurturing activity that can bring a parent and child closer together while also supporting cognitive development, she said.

 For younger non-verbal children, toddlers and infants, Ms Palethorpe suggested paying attention to their disposition.

 “Watch and listen carefully to infants and toddlers facial expressions, gestures, body movements and vocalisation,” she said.